microsoft/hack-together/README.md

   <a href="https://aka.ms/hack-together/sessions"><img src="https://img.shields.io/badge/%F0%9F%93%86-add%20to%20calendar-blue?style=for-the-badge" alt="Add to calendar" border="0" /></a>
 </p>

-* **[March 1st - Wathch On Demand 🎥](https://aka.ms/hack-together/session01):** Kickoff Hack Together: Microsoft Graph and .NET!
+* **[March 1st - Watch On Demand 🎥](https://aka.ms/hack-together/session01):** Kickoff Hack Together: Microsoft Graph and .NET!
 What can you do with Microsoft Graph .NET SDK?

 * **[March 2nd - Join Live 📺](https://aka.ms/hack-together/session02):** Microsoft Graph Product Managers will show you how to get started with Microsoft Graph .NET SDK!